 - Once doubled (or in the morning), place parchment paper on large baking sheet and spray with non-stick spray such as olive oil.

 - Turn dough out onto pan and let rest for 15 minutes.

 - Dust the top of the dough with flour and use your hands to press dough out to make it flat.*

 - Using a bench scraper, cut the dough into pieces weighing about 180 grams.
 Flour your hands, and pick up each dough ball.
-Form each into a very tight ball.
+Form each into a tight ball.
 You want to create a ball that has a completely closed bottom.
 You want a tight skin on each of these that completely surrounds the dough ball.
 The dough will feel a little sticky and wet, and that's okay.

 - Place back on baking sheet and repeat with remaining dough.

 - At this point you can let the dough rise on the counter for 45 minutes, for its second rise.
 Or you can put it in the refrigerator for up to a day.

 - 45 minutes before you're ready to grill or bake the pizza, lay out all of your ingredients at a station so you can work quickly once the dough is pressed out.

 - 30 minutes before you're going to grill the pizza, turn on the grill, with cast iron pizza pan on one side, over two flames turned to medium high.
 Leave the right side burner off.
 You'll want the interior temperature of the grill to be 600 degrees.
 Or, preheat a pizza stone in your oven to 500 degrees F.

 - Lay a piece of parchment paper on your pizza peel and liberally dust with cornmeal and flour.